 This premium cookware is available at a premium price.

 Boasts solid stainless steel construction from a trusted brand.
 Has an aluminum core and tapered rim for optimal performance.
 Dishwasher, broiler, and oven-safe up to 550 degrees F. Lid included.

 Colander is relatively bulky compared to those of other models.

-Separates itself from the rest of the pack in terms of overall construction quality and durability.
+Offers a nice blend of overall construction quality and durability.
 Exceptional design that is both extremely practical and aesthetically pleasing.
+Comes with a lid.

 It's a costly model, but the price is what you'd expect for such high quality.